-The findings in the report, Common Sense Consensus: Plugged in Parents of Teens & Tweens surprised me a little, but also support the notion that we sometimes perceive barriers which may not necessarily exist and that parents are far more supportive of technology-enabled learning than we think.
+I found this to be true when I read the report, Common Sense Consensus: Plugged in Parents of Teens & Tweens.
+The findings surprised me a little, but also support the notion that we sometimes perceive barriers which may not necessarily exist and that parents are far more supportive of technology-enabled learning than we think.

 It is one of the first reports I have seen which focuses on the habits of parent social media use (if I am mistaken, please share in the comments!).
 The report is based on a nationally representative survey of 1,786 parents of children age 8 to 18 living in the United States and was conducted from July 8, 2016, to July 25, 2016.
 It seeks to answer these questions: